tomjoht/learnapidoc/_docs/REST API specifications/pubapis_swaggerhub_smartbear.md

 *  How do you gather feedback from reviewers about specific parts of the spec?
 *  How do you provide the API in the myriad code frameworks your users might want it in?

-When you're working on REST API documentation, you need tools that are specifically designed for REST APIs &mdash; tools that allow you to create, share, collaborate, version, publish the documentation, in addition to generating the variety of code samples that users want.
+When you're working on REST API documentation, you need tools that are specifically designed for REST APIs &mdash; tools that allow you to create, share, collaborate, version, test, and publish the documentation.

-There's a point at which experimenting with the free Swagger UI tooling hits a wall and you'll need to take your tooling to the next level.
+There's a point at which experimenting with the free Swagger UI tooling hits a wall and you'll need to take your toolkit to the next level.
 This is where [SwaggerHub](swaggerhub.com) from [Smartbear](https://smartbear.com/) comes in.
 SwaggerHub is used by more than 15,000 software teams across the globe.

-Smartbear is the same company that maintains and develops tooling to support the Swagger or OpenAPI specification.
-They developed SwaggerHub as a tool to help teams collaborate around the Swagger spec.
+Smartbear &mdash; the same company that maintains and develops tooling to support the Swagger or OpenAPI specification &mdash; developed SwaggerHub as a way to help teams collaborate around the Swagger spec.
+Many of the client and server SDKs are available from SwaggerHub, and there are a host of additional features you can leverage as you design, test, and publish your API.

 ## The SwaggerHub Dashboard